Pixofield/keyshape-avd-format/README.md

 Exporting has few limitations:

- * path trimming is not supported
  * gradients can have maximum three color stops and their position is always at the start, center and end of the gradient
- * repeating is possible for properties with two keyframes only
  * text gets converted to paths
  * symbols create duplicate code, which can create large files
  * curved motion paths become straight motion paths
  * skew is not supported because AVDs don't support skewing
+ * clip paths only support path shape animations (no transform animations)
+ * only one path object under a clipPath is allowed
+ * only one clipPath object per object is allowed
+ * masks are treated as clip paths
+ * stroke dash offset animations are exported as path trimming animations
+ * repeating is not supported

 ## Required Android API levels